 Simple Muscadine Jelly Recipe

 I moved to Georgia this past weekend and am currently staying at my family’s farm house in a small town outside of Athens.
 My dad has an overabundance of muscadines growing in the backyard and asked me if I could find something to do with them.
 If you haven’t heard of muscadines before, they are a grapevine native to the southeastern United States.
 They’re super delicious and grow in abundance in the South.
+They have a tough outer skin and have a sweet, juicy pulp on the inside.
+To eat muscadines, you squeeze them to extract the pulp, eat the pulp, and spit out the seeds!
 I was so excited yesterday to begin my first experiment with cooking with muscadines, and it actually turned out pretty tasty.
-Here’s my simple homemade muscadine jelly how-to:
+Here’s my simple muscadine jelly recipe:

 8 half pint mason jars